davidecarlson/ProteinStructure-OOD/README.md

 # ICDS-Roar-OOD Protein Structure Prediction

 ## Description
-This project provides a web-based interface for running protein structure prediction jobs using AlphaFold 2 and AlphaFold 3 on the ICDS Roar cluster via Open OnDemand v3.
+This project provides a web-based interface for running protein structure prediction jobs using AlphaFold 2 and AlphaFold 3 on Stony Brook University's NVwulf cluster via Open OnDemand v4.
 The app simplifies the process of submitting and monitoring AlphaFold jobs by providing a user-friendly interface and automated job management.

 ## Supporting Materials